-The Society for Social Medicine and Population Health is the study of health in its widest sense.
+The Society for Social Medicine and Population Health is devoted to the study of health in its widest sense.
 It recognises the broad determinants of health – income and poverty, education, environmental factors such as housing and transport – as well as health care and genetic influences.
 The Society aims to promote the development of scientific knowledge in social medicine.
-This covers a range of subjects including epidemiology, the medical and health needs of society, the provision and organisation of health services and the prevention of disease.
+This covers a range of subjects, including epidemiology, the medical and health needs of society, the provision and organisation of health services and the prevention of disease.

 The nature of social medicine requires a multi-disciplinary approach to the development of scientific knowledge.
 The disciplines involved include medicine, epidemiology, statistics, economics, social science and many others.
 Membership of the Society is open to anyone whose work is consistent with the Society’s objective.
-This inclusive criterion has led to a membership which comes from many disciplines and backgrounds but which shares research interests and methodologies.

 The Society was founded in 1956.